The story of Nanny Nell of Pimlico

 Nell was delighted to move onto the newly built Tachbrook estate when the opportunity came.
 "I was in heaven when I moved," she said.

-She initially lived in Founders House and for six weeks.
-She and her husband Harry, with their baby daughter Hettie, shared the whole building with the caretaker, Mr Moore and his family, as the building work was completed.
+She initially lived in Founders House.
+For six weeks she and her husband Harry, with baby daughter Hettie, shared the whole building with the caretaker, Mr Moore.
+They were all there as the building work was completed.
 "I could hear the drilling and doors banging all the time" she said.

 Mr Moore the caretaker stayed on the estate for many years.
 "He was lovely," she reminisces, "he was efficient and wore a peaked hat.".
 She adds: "He blew a whistle on the football pitch at noon on a Sunday and the kids went home.
 They came back at half past three until he closed up at 6.30pm.
 If anyone was rude, he’d give them a clip 'round the ear."